cambridge-ceu/csd3/README.md

 #### Stata

-As a CEU member the following modules are available,
+As a CEU member the following is possible,
 ```
 module load ceuadmin/stata/14
-module load ceuadmin/stata/15
 ```
+as with `ceuadmin/stata/15`.

 #### Additional information